N5cent28/Ymir_Sailing_PWA/DEPLOYMENT_STEPS.md

 1. Verify DATABASE_URL is correct
 2. Check Neon database is active
 3. Test connection locally first

+**If build fails locally:**
+1. Run `npm run build` to check for errors
+2. Verify all imports are correct
+3. Check for missing dependencies

 ## 📱 PWA Features